dtommyhil/deque-data-structure/README.md

 # deque-data-structure

-created the deque data structure with two different implementations: one using an array, and another using a LinkedList
+Debugged the deque data structure with two different implementations: one using an array and another using a LinkedList